 | Bot / fake signups | Near zero — real people from real conversations | Significant — bots inflate subscriber counts |

-Everything you need to turn your local subreddit into a subscriber growth engine — without getting flagged as spam.
+Everything you need to turn the right subreddits into a subscriber growth engine — without getting flagged as spam.

 The engagement framework — How to participate on Reddit in a way that builds trust and drives subscribers (not bans)